DavidSevic/gpu-nbody-simulation/project_readme.md

 Location:

-- The Barnes-hut optimization is located in the file: main_approach_2.cu on branch: approach_2
+- The Barnes-hut optimization is located in the file: project.cu

 Parameters: